algorithmica-org/algorithmica/content/english/hpc/arithmetic/float.md

 \end{aligned}
 $$

 What happens if we, say, divide a value by zero?
 Should it be a negative or a positive infinity?
-This case in actually unambigious because, somewhat less intuitively, there are also two zeros: a positive and a negative one.
+This case in actually unambiguous because, somewhat less intuitively, there are also two zeros: a positive and a negative one.

 $$
     \frac{1}{+0} = +∞